-You may have heard terms like SPF, MX, A, AAAA, CNAME, TXT, but you don’t really know what they mean, or what they do.
+You may have heard terms like SPF, MX, A, AAAA, CNAME, TXT, but you may not really know what they mean, or what they do.
 This article will take you through each of the common DNS records, and what each of them does.
 DNS Records are used on almost every website, so this might be a good thing to learn!
 (And you don’t have to memorize them, as you can always bookmark this page for later).

 You can manage your DNS with your DNS zone manager.
 Your DNS zone manager is the company that you have your domains nameservers set to.
 For example, if you use the default nameservers that came with your domain, you can manage your DNS with your domain registrar.
 If you have your nameservers set to your web-hosting provider, you can manage your DNS with them.
 Another popular way to manage your DNS is to use Cloudflare, a popular CDN.

 We will get to the types of DNS records in a bit, but first, we thought that you might see this term used a lot when you are setting up your DNS records, but what does it mean?
 Although TTL is the abbreviation for our website (Which may or may not have been on purpose), this TTL has nothing to do with us.
-TTL stands for “Time To Live”, and it is used to make sure that information (Specifically DNS records) does not stay out on the web forever.
+With DNS, TTL stands for “Time To Live”, and it is used to make sure that information (Specifically DNS records) does not stay out on the web forever.

 The AAAA record is the same as the A record, but uses an IPv6 address instead of an IPv4 address.